 Premiere Pro has a pretty amazing motion tracker built into it.
 This motion tracker is attached to the “Mask Path” parameter of your ellipse mask.
 When you have the mask applied, make sure your playhead is set where it needs to be in the timeline.
 Then press the play icon on the motion tracker (Figure E).
 Premiere Pro will start loading a motion tracker dialog box.
 During this process, Premiere Pro will set keyframes indicating where the mask will be positioned in the footage.
 When the tracker is completed, you playback your footage to verify the mask properly tracked over the duration of your footage.
 If it misses the mark a little, just pause your footage and reposition the mask.

 Depending on how much movement is in the footage as well as the contrast, this could become a tedious task.
 The tracker does really well when there’s more contrast in the footage and the mask is large enough.
 It’s a tough task when trying to track smaller objects with lower contrast.
 When you task is completed, your footage will have a blurred object as expected (Figure F).

 Premiere Pro does a great job obscuring objects in videos.
-Granted, After Effects has a great tool forthat could do a great job, too.
-But, if you're a Premiere Pro user, give this technique a try and see if you can obscure a person's face or a logo.
+Granted, After Effects has a great tool for content-aware fill that could do a great job, too.
+But, if you’re a Premiere Pro user, give this technique a try and see if you can obscure a person’s face or a logo.